 How can a formal complaint be made?

-If you are a client who wishes to make a complaint about any aspect of our service to you then please write to the Managing Partner (Ian Jeffery), at our London office, setting out the details of your complaint.
+If you are a client who wishes to make a complaint about any aspect of our service to you then please write to the Chief Executive Officer (Ian Jeffery), at our London office, setting out the details of your complaint.

 Before setting out your complaint you may wish to review the guidance notes published by the Legal Ombudsman relating to complaints against solicitors.
 These are published on the Legal Ombudsman’s web site, the details of which are provided below.